ikhwansahalan/22076332_AA1/README.md

   - Description: Indicates whether the customer has stopped purchasing (1 for churned, 0 for active).

 ## 4. Software
-In the context of the project described, SAS Enterprise Miner can play distinct roles in various stages of the data analysis and modeling process.
-SAS Enterprise Miner can be used to build and evaluate classification models (such as decision trees and random forests) for predicting customer churn based on the provided dataset.
+In the context of the project described, SAS Enterprise Miner can play distinct roles in various stages of the data analysis and modeling process;

-Role:
 Advanced Analytics and Modeling:
   - SAS Enterprise Miner is primarily used for advanced analytics and predictive modeling.
 It provides a user-friendly interface for data mining, machine learning, and model deployment.
   - In this project, SAS Enterprise Miner can be used to build and evaluate classification models (such as decision trees and random forests) for predicting customer churn based on the provided dataset.